 It is possible to keep your home, business, or farm humming should the grid go down, but only if you choose to install an energy storage system, or batteries, that will store the energy previously generated by your solar system.

-Grid-Tied VS Off-Grid Systems When the Power Goes Out
+Grid-Tied VS Off-Grid Solar Systems When the Power Goes Out

 In many states, this policy is known as net metering.
 Net metering makes it mandatory for utilities to offer you “free storage” of your solar energy by allowing you to “upload” excess electricity generated by your system to the electric grid.
 In return, you’ll receive a kilowatt-hour-for-kilowatt-hour credit.